British Rail Class 43 (HST): Future

-GB Railfreight have expressed interest in the possibility of converting displaced HST sets for use carrying parcels and other mail.
+In 2018, GB Railfreight expressed interest in the possibility of converting displaced HST sets for use carrying parcels and other mail.

 In 2021, RailAdventure acquired the six 43/4 power cars, plus an additional two for spares, for use on stock movements as part of its entrance into the UK market through the acquisition of Hanson and Hall Rail Services.
 Two were moved to Germany for display at a trade show in September 2021.
 They returned in November 2021.

 On 25 November 2022, GWR announced it would be retiring their 'Castle' fleet.
-The withdrawals are expected to take place over a two-year period.
+The withdrawals were expected to take place over a two-year period.
+The type was still in use in 2025 when it was announced that they would be replacing their remaining Class 43s with 26 Class 175 trains formerly operated by TfW.
+The final workings for the fleet took place on 13 December 2025.

 In early August 2023, three power cars and 11 Mark 3 coaches were exported to Mexico for use on the Tren Interoceánico.
 They arrived in early September 2023.